 index (int) – Zero-based index at which to insert the given pages.
 If None, they are appended to the end of the document.

-If multiple page objects are created from one XObject, they share resources.
+If multiple pageobjects are created from an XObject, they share resources.

-view_mode (int) – A view mode constant (PDFDEST_VIEW_*) defining how the coordinates of view_pos shall be interpreted.
+view_mode is a constant (one of PDFDEST_VIEW_*) defining how view_pos shall be interpreted.

 The page MediaBox in PDF canvas units, consisting of four coordinates (usually x0, y0, x1, y1).